About Colorado Mountain College

 Pre-requisites for Position (Qualifications Standards)

 Education and experience sufficient for the rigors of the position.
-Examples may include a Bachelor’s Degree from an accredited institution and two years related work experience; or, Associate’s Degree and three years related work experience, or High School Diploma/GED and four years related work experience or equivalent education and experience that will provide the necessary knowledge, skill and abilities to perform the functions of the position.
+Examples may include: Bachelor’s Degree from an accredited institution and 1-year related work experience; or, Associate’s Degree or two-year college certificate, vocational school or technical program beyond high school, Business College or similar training efforts and 2 years related work experience, or High School Diploma/GED and 3 years related work experience or equivalent education and experience.
+Or equivalent education and experience that will provide the necessary knowledge, skill and abilities to perform the functions of the position.

-Ability to: read, write, speak, and understand English well; operate variety of office equipment; proficient in computer applications, including word processing, spreadsheets and electronic mail; multi- task; meet deadlines; strong verbal, organizational, and interpersonal skills.
+Special Skills or abilities directly applicable to the position: Knowledge of a variety of standard administrative and business methods and procedures; standard Microsoft Office software, and familiarity with other automated systems software such as Access, Publisher, Photoshop, and InDesign.
+Ability to read, write, speak, and understand English well; operate variety of office equipment; proficient in computer applications, including word processing, spreadsheets and electronic mail; multi-task; meet deadlines; strong verbal, organizational, and interpersonal skills.

 Welcoming.
 Innovative.
 Focused on Student Success.
 These principles reflect the soul of CMC.
 They guide us in building our teams, cultivating leaders, and expanding our approaches and mindset.
 They guide us to be an institution of higher education that’s the right fit for every faculty member, staff, student, and community member in its trust.
 Applicants must demonstrate a commitment to working effectively with students, employees, and community members of all backgrounds.